- 9 tablespoons unsalted butter

 - 6 firm-ripe bananas, peeled and cut crosswise into 3/4-inch thick slices

 - 1/4 cup banana liqueur

 - 1/2 cup dark rum

 - 1 teaspoon pure vanilla extract

 - 6 cups (1/2-inch cubes) day-old French bread

 - Caramel Sauce

-- Whisk together the eggs, remaining 1/2 cup brown sugar, the cream, milk, and vanilla in a large bowl.
+Whisk together the eggs, remaining 1/2 cup brown sugar, the cream, milk, vanilla and the salt in a large bowl.
 Add the cooled banana mixture and bread and stir to blend thoroughly.
 Pour into the prepared baking dish and bake until firm, 50 minutes to 1 hour.
 Cool on a wire rack for 20 minutes.